Tour To Yellowstone National Park | 17 reasons to visit Yellowstone National Park

 The Hayden Valley is a 50-square-mile area located at the center of Yellowstone National Park.
 It runs for a total of 7 miles from north to south and from east to west.
 Hayden Valley is located on the west side of the Yellowstone River and stretches from Canyon to Yellowstone Lake.
 The Grand Loop Road that follows this section is near the east side of the valley where it meets with the river.

-Bison in Yellowstone National Park, Hayden Valley
+Bison in Yellowstone National Park (herd) by Mammals of Hayden Valley is licensed under CC BY-SA 4.0

 As you explore the breathtaking scenic area, you can see all the different wildlife that calls Yellowstone home.
 The Yellowstone River feeds the park’s largest lake, and along its course, people have the chance to see lots of wildlife.
 It’s best to go during the off-season when crowds are low, but if you check it out during peak season chances are you will still find a lot of animals.